 During the process, brine called tamari (from the Japanese tamaru, literally “collect” or “puddle”) is usually expressed.
 It can be drained off and used separately as a flavoring agent.
 Traditionally, miso makers would never sell the tamari from their miso, instead keeping this highly coveted treat for themselves.
 (Once you’ve had tamari harvested from your own miso, you will know why!)

-It can be used in soups, as a marinade, in salad dressings, etc.
+It can be used in miso soup, as a marinade, in salad dressings, etc.

-The most practical way to start is to buy koji, a grain (rice or barley) which has already been inoculated with the mold culture.
-(It is difficult, but not impossible, to make your own koji.)
-Local Asian markets usually carry dried koji.
-You can also find online merchants like this one.
+The most simple way to make your own miso is to first buy koji, a grain (rice or barley) which has already been inoculated with the mold culture.
+Local Asian markets usually carry dried (also clled firm dried granular) koji.
+You can also find koji from online merchants like this one. or this one.

-This recipe below is a long red miso (akamiso) style and in this version, I made it with adzuki beans rather than soybeans.
+This recipe is for a long red miso (akamiso) style and in this version, I made it with adzuki beans rather than soybeans.

 - filtered water